-At the beginning of 2015, there were two (2) participants in the Day Treatment Program who had been referred in 2014.
-In 2015, there were ten (10) youth referred to the Day Treatment Program.
-Five (5) of those youth successfully completed the Program and three (3) of those youth were unsuccessfully discharged from the Program.
-Three (3) of those youth that were unsuccessfully discharged from the Day Treatment Program, served time in detention.
+At the beginning of 2016, there were four (4) participants in the Day Treatment Program who had been referred in 2015.
+In 2016, there were thirteen (13) youth referred to the Day Treatment Program.
+Two of the youth referred to the Day Treatment program were denied.
+Five (5) of those youth successfully completed the Program and six (6) of those youth were unsuccessfully discharged from the Program.
+Of the youth that were unsuccessfully discharged from the Day Treatment program, three (3) served time in secure detention, one (1) was sentenced to complete residential treatment, one(1) served time in Department of Correction, and one (1) was sentenced to residential placement.
 There are currently four (4) youth participating in the Day Treatment Program.

-Day Treatment Staff L to R: M. Lucas, J. Greenlee, A. Weick, H. Fugett, and T. Gaskins
+Day Treatment Staff

+L to R: L. Gray, N. Colbert, M. Lucas-Georges, and

+J. Velten (Juvenile House Arrest Officer)

-Throughout 2015, youth in the Day Treatment Program received individualized education planning.
+Throughout 2016, youth in the Day Treatment Program received individualized education planning.
 Day Treatment staff worked collaboratively with local schools to monitor the youth's behavior while at school, track their attendance, and monitor their grades.
 While youth reported to Day Treatment, time was spent daily to ensure youth were completing school assignments and effectively studying.

-During 2015, youth in the Day Treatment Program received life skills training by participating in a variety of cognitive based programming.
+During 2016, youth in the Day Treatment Program received life skills training by participating in a variety of cognitive based programming.
 The cognitive based programming included, but was not limited to: group; role plays; substance abuse prevention; vocational training; and financial literacy.
 Youth also participated in different cognitive based classes, including: "Thinking for a Change" and "Aggression Replacement Training."
 Each youth in the Program received training and feedback from Day Treatment staff to build and strengthen family and peer relationships.
 The Day Treatment Program also provided educational programming for parents through the Parent Project Program.
 Parent Project is a program that is utilized to improve school attendance and performance; along with reducing: family conflict and recidivism.

-In 2015, Youth in the Day Treatment Program were regularly engaged with the community by volunteering and participating in community service.
-Youth averaged forty (40) volunteering and community service hours while in the Program and worked with more than a dozen organizations within Bartholomew County.
-While engaged with the community, the youth were involved in many unique opportunities, such as the Columbus Area Arts Council's JCB Neighbor FEST, and Policing the Teen Brain.
+In 2016, Youth in the Day Treatment Program were regularly engaged with the community by volunteering and participating in community service.
+Day Treatment youth completed a total of 1,024 hours volunteering and community service hours while in the Program and worked with more than a dozen organizations within Bartholomew County.
+While engaged with the community, the youth were involved in many unique opportunities, such as the Columbus Area Arts Council's JCB Neighbor FEST, Empty Bowels, Cheer Fund, Rock the Park, Earth Day and Policing the Teen Brain.